LavenderPerry/foxglove/README.md

 ## Files

 * `build.sh`: The build script, outputs an image and rootfs.
-* `root/`: All the files that are used unmodified in the final image/rootfs.
+* `sysroot/`: All the files that are used unmodified in the final image/rootfs.
+* `launcher/`: The launcher application files used by Foxglove.
+Also added to the end result.
+See `launcher/README.md` for more information.
 * `linux-.config.patch`: The difference between the Linux kernel's default generated build configuration and Foxglove's kernel build configuration.
 It is very small right now, but will grow as development continues.

 ## License

-This repository is licensed under the zlib license, viewable at `LICENSE.txt`.
+This repository and everything in it is licensed under the zlib license, viewable at `LICENSE.txt`.